-Furthermore, holders of the Depositary Shares may encounter difficulties in exercising any voting rights acquired by the Series G Preferred Stock for as long as they hold the Depositary Shares rather than the Series G Preferred Stock.
-For example, holders of the Depositary Shares will not be entitled to vote at meetings of holders of Series G Preferred Stock, and they will only be able to exercise their limited voting rights by giving timely instructions to the Depositary in advance of any meeting of holders of Series G Preferred Stock.
-The Depositary will be the holder of the Series G Preferred Stock underlying the Depositary Shares and holders may exercise voting rights with respect to the Series G Preferred Stock represented by the Depositary Shares only in accordance with the Deposit Agreement relating to the Depositary Shares.
-To the limited extent permitted by the Deposit Agreement, the holders of the Depositary Shares should be able to direct the Depositary to vote the underlying Series G Preferred Stock in accordance with their individual instructions.
-Nevertheless, holders of Depositary Shares may not receive voting materials in time to instruct the Depositary to vote the Series G Preferred Stock underlying their Depositary Shares.
-Also, the Depositary and its agents are not responsible for failing to carry out voting instructions of the holders of Depositary Shares or for the manner of carrying out such instructions.
-Accordingly, holders of Depositary Shares may not be able to exercise voting rights, and they will have little, if any, recourse if the underlying Series G Preferred Stock is not voted as requested.
+Furthermore, holders of the Depositary Shares may encounter difficulties in exercising any voting rights acquired by the Series H Preferred Stock for as long as they hold the Depositary Shares rather than the Series H Preferred Stock.
+For example, holders of the Depositary Shares will not be entitled to vote at meetings of holders of Series H Preferred Stock, and they will only be able to exercise their limited voting rights by giving timely instructions to the Depositary in advance of any meeting of holders of Series H Preferred Stock.
+The Depositary will be the holder of the Series H Preferred Stock underlying the Depositary Shares and holders may exercise voting rights with respect to the Series H Preferred Stock represented by the Depositary Shares only in accordance with the Depositary Shares to the Depositary Shares.
+To the limited extent permitted by the Deposit Agreement, the holders of the Depositary Shares holders of Depositary Shares may not receive voting materials in time to instruct the Depositary to vote the Series H Preferred Stock underlying their Depositary Shares.
+Also, the Depositary and its agents are not responsible for failing to carry out voting instructions of the holders of Depositary Shares of Depositary Shares are not responsible for failing to carry out voting instructions of the holders of Depositary Shares the preferred Stock is not voted as requested.

-The Depositary Shares and the Series G Preferred Stock are new issues with no established trading markets.
+The Depositary Shares and the Series H Preferred Stock are new issues of securities with no established trading markets.
 Various factors may adversely affect the price of the Depositary Shares.

-The Depositary Shares and the Series G Preferred Stock are new issues of securities with no established trading markets.
-Even though the Depositary Shares have been approved for listing on the NYSE, subject to official notice of issuance, there may be little or no secondary market for the Depositary Shares, in which case the trading price of the Depositary Shares could be adversely affected and your ability to transfer your securities will be limited.
+The Depositary Shares and the Series H Preferred Stock are new issues of securities with no established trading markets.
+We have applied to have the Depositary Shares listed on the NYSE, but they may not be accepted for listing.
+Even if the Depositary Shares are approved for listing on the NYSE, there may be little or no secondary market for the Depositary Shares, in which case the trading price of the Depositary Shares could be adversely affected and your ability to transfer your securities will be limited.
 If an active trading market does develop on the NYSE, the Depositary Shares may trade at prices lower than the offering price and the secondary market may not provide sufficient liquidity.
-In addition, since the Series G Preferred Stock does not have a stated maturity date, investors seeking liquidity in the Depositary Shares will be limited to selling their Depositary Shares in the secondary market absent redemption by us.
-We do not expect that there will be any other trading market for the Series G Preferred Stock except as represented by the Depositary Shares.
+In addition, since the Series H Preferred Stock does not have a stated maturity date, investors seeking liquidity in the Depositary Shares will be limited to selling their Depositary Shares in the secondary market absent redemption by us.
+We do not expect that there will be any other trading market for the Series H Preferred Stock except as represented by the Depositary Shares.

 One of the factors that will influence the price of the Depositary Shares will be the dividend yield on the Depositary Shares (as a percentage of the price of the Depositary Shares) relative to market interest rates.
 An increase in market interest rates, which are currently at low levels relative to historical rates, may lead prospective purchasers of the Depositary Shares to expect a higher dividend yield, and higher interest rates would likely increase our borrowing costs and potentially decrease funds available for distribution.
-Accordingly, higher market interest rates could cause the market price of the Depositary Shares to decrease
+Accordingly, higher market interest rates could cause the market price of the Depositary Shares to decrease.